House prices are unpredictable. But if you're looking to make improvements, some might be more profitable than others. Try these 10 for starters.

-7. Make the most of the back garden
+7. Making the most of the garden

 Installing glass bi-folding doors along a back wall not only makes for a brighter living room or kitchen, it can really bring the garden into the house.
 You’ll need outdoor lights to ensure this at night and in winter.